-Seventy years ago, more than 150,000 Allied troops stormed the beaches of Normandy in an operation that, as President Obama said today, "In the annals of history, the world had never seen anything like it."
+On this day in 1944, more than 150,000 Allied troops stormed the beaches of Normandy in an operation that, as President Obama said during the 70th anniversary in 2014, "In the annals of history, the world had never seen anything like it."

 Operation Overlord was the largest seaborne invasion in military history and proved critical to the eventual defeat of the Third Reich.

 Soldiers in the operation made up six divisions -- three American, two British and one Canadian.